 WHEREAS.
-Article V of the Constitution of the United States allows the ratification of the proposed amendment to the United States Constitution by the General Assembly of the State of 25 Iowa; and the following States in the years indicated: Maryland in 1789;
+Article V of the Constitution of the United States allows the ratification of the proposed amendment to the United States Constitution by the General Assembly of the State of 25 Iowa; and

 26 WHEREAS.
 The proposed amendment to the Constitution of the